 Rooted in the spiritual context of Buddhism, this Thai tradition of doing a good deed got its start centuries ago in the rice fields.
 During the dry season as the wet areas would dry out, fish, turtles, and other aquatic animals would become trapped.
 To spare the creature's life and protect the food supply, the animals would be carried to the nearest river and released.

 If you visit a wet market in Thailand today, you'll see people purchase fish or other live animals and release them back into the river.
-You're welcome to do the same, but remember that because you spared their life, tradition dictates you're not allowed to eat this animal for the remainder of your days.
+Tradition dictates that, because you spared thier life, you're not allowed to eat this animal for the remainder of your days.

 Egypt, Morocco & Turkey: Hammam

 Islamic hammams have their roots in religious purification rituals.
 A traditional hammam is constructed of three interconnected rooms: a large domed room with glass windows and a central slab of marble with running water, a warm room, and a cool room.

 Separated into men's and women's quarters, hammams start with a full-body exfoliation, then move into a hair and body wash in the second room, then treatment in the cool room with tea and relaxation.
 Many spas in the U.S. have opened areas that resemble traditional hammams, but for the real thing, you'll need to book a flight across the pond.

 Used for: Allergies, common cold, inflammation, muscle tension, respiratory issues

 Cupping, an ancient Traditional Chinese Medicine practice, has shown up in Western spa treatments lately.
 A back body therapy, the practitioner lights a piece of cotton and places it inside a small glass container to remove all the oxygen.
 The container is then applied to your bare skin, where suction is created as the air cools.
 I was first introduced to cupping after contracting a cough while traveling during the winter season in Vietnam.
 After one intense treatment, my cough started to subside.